Estimated reading time: 8 minutes

 Technology runs most of our lives.

 Every organization is dependent on technology to run their business.
+Cyber security is an important aspect of managing internal IT functions.

 It often makes sense to outsource the IT function to a reliable vendor.